United Kingdom Gravity Enduro Series Rules 2018:

 F. Number boards should be fixed to the bike in such a way as all “Sponsors” logos are visible

 A. Helmets with either a fixed or removable chin piece are compulsory on stages for Saturday and Sunday.
 A helmet must be worn at all times when riding your bike and be securely fastened, they must carry a Snell, Kite mark or EN 1078.

 B. If a rider is seen without their helmet on a transition whilst on their bike, a penalty

 may be imposed.
 Repeat offenders will be disqualified.

-C. Full length gloves are compulsory, body armour is highly recommended.
+C. Body armour is highly recommended.